 However, it is important to note that many of the herbs will not do well in such high temperatures and as such, may need to be switched out occasionally.

 You can keep your herb plants in a pot and switch them out every day or two to give your beardie some variety.
 One of the easiest ways to do this is by growing your own mini herb garden.

-Aloe Vera like this one here is a cult favorite plant because it’s pretty easy to grow and keep alive.
+Aloe Vera like is a cult favorite plant because it’s pretty easy to grow and keep alive.